lgiordani/postage/README.md

 The `content` key contains the actual data you put in your message, and its structure is free.

 **Command** messages send a command to another component.
 The command can be a fire-and-forget one or an RPC call, according to the message category; the former is implemented by the `MessageCommand` class, while the latter is implemented by `RpcCommand`.
 Both classes need the name of the command and an optional dictionary of parameters, which are imposed by the actual command.
-The message fingerprint can be set with its `fingerprint(**kwds)` method.
+The message fingerprint can be set with its `fingerprint(**kwds)` method.ы

 ``` python
     m = messaging.MessageCommand('sum', parameters={a=5, b=6})